colopl/laravel-spanner/README.md

 });
 ```

-If you want to be more flexibility, you can also create, alter, and drop sequences directly as below.
+If you want more flexibility, you can also create, alter, and drop sequences directly as below.

 ```php
 $schemaBuilder->create('user_items', function (Blueprint $table) {